What to See in Pisa Beyond the Tower

 Ponte di Mezzo, Pisa

-A simple pleasure of this historic city is to wander along the picturesque Arno River.
-Take in the views of the pastel-colored buildings that line the banks of the river.
 In warmer months, you can book a kayak tour and visit the Orto e Museo Botanico (Botanical Garden), which also sits on the river.
-Cross the Ponte di Mezzo for a beautiful midpoint view and a great spot for a photo.
+Cross the Ponte di Mezzo for a beautiful midpoint view and a great photo spot.

 Cross the Arno River for Culture & Shopping